 In some cases, it can be beneficial to test vendors or solutions prior to implementation.
-The difficulty with this method lies in the evaluation of tests, especially, when they are short in time.
+The difficulty with this method lies in the evaluation of trials, especially, when they are of short duration.
 In many cases they do not answer the questions an end-user needs answered, because such tests mostly are simplified in comparison to the real-time application and, but still require significant resources.
 For such cases, this guideline provides other methods for an evaluation of different forecast solutions/vendors.

 The pitfalls and challenges with trials and/or benchmarks are the topic of part 2 of this series of recommended practices.
-The following table shall summarize some of the aspects and help the decision process as to where and when such pilot projects, trials or benchmarks may not the the best choice when designing and choosing a forecast solution.
+Table 1 summarizes some of the aspects and help the decision process as to where and when trials or benchmarks may not be the best choice when selecting a forecast solution.
 The column "recommendation" in Table provides other methodologies that may be used to evaluate a forecast solution.
 Additionally, a typical set of questions to be asked to service providers will be provided in APPENDIX A.